 Whether you’re a newbie runner learning about running etiquette for the first time or you’ve been running for a while and could use a friendly refresher, these tips will help you rock it out on the road or at your next race.

 Etiquette for Everyday Running

-- If you’re running on trails or sidewalk, you will want to run on the right side and pass on the left side.
+If you’re running on trails or sidewalks, you will want to run on the right side and pass on the left side.

 Etiquette for Race Day

-Here are a few additional resources for running etiquette:
+Here is an additional resource for running etiquette: